M.F.A. in Creative Writing

 And the program is fully funded, offering generous assistantships, which will allow our MFA students to gain valuable experience tutoring and teaching.
 Our MFA faculty publishes widely, and they’re dedicated to their teaching.
 And all of this takes place on a beautiful campus in a town that is frequently cited as one of the most livable in the country.

-- A poetry chapbook accepted for publication by Slash Pine Press
+- A poetry collection published by New Rivers Press

 - Internships at The Byrdcliffe Artists in Residence program in Woodstock, NY, Sarabande Books, and the Kentucky Governor's School for the Arts.